WEEKEND SERVICE AVAILABLE

 6. Heat pump defrost cycle smells

-If your heat pump smells musty, there’s probably mold growing on wet evaporator coils or in the ductwork.
+If your heat pump smells musty, there’s likely mold growing on moist evaporator coils or in the ductwork.
 This heat pump odor is often known as dirty sock syndrome.
-You can deter this by scheduling regular heat pump maintenance and air duct cleaning.
+You can prevent this by scheduling routine heat pump maintenance and air duct cleaning.

-If your heat pump smells like fish, there could be several things wrong:
+If your heat pump smells like fish, there could be a few things wrong:

 • Motor is too hot